Sniper711/DGX-Spark-Day01A-Remote-Access-from-Internet-Guide-20251220A/DGX Spark (Day01A) Remote Access Guide 20251220A.md

 ---

-## 9. Login and Control the DGX Spark Server
+## 9. Login and Command the DGX Spark Server
 ### 9.1 SHH Login to the DGX Spark Server from your Mac/PC Client
 Use the following simple one-line **SSH** command to login DGX Spark Server. (you'll need to enter the DGX Spark boot password)
 ```